Menu Close

 Rest: Being pregnant or looking after a new baby can be tiring, so make sure you get plenty of rest when you can.

-Exercise: Gentle exercise like walking or swimming can help you feel better and stay healthy during pregnancy and after having a baby.
-Make sure not to do strenuous exercise, as it might harm the baby.
+Exercise: Gentle exercise, like walking or swimming, can help you feel better and stay healthy during pregnancy and after having a baby.
+Make sure not to do strenuous exercise, as it might harm the baby and your body will be delicate after having the baby.

 Ask for help: Don’t be afraid to ask for help if you need it.
-Whether you need help with chores, looking after the baby, or just someone to talk to, there are people who can help.
-A list of organisations who can help you is at the bottom of this page.
+Whether it’s help with chores, looking after the baby or just someone to talk to, there are people who can help you.
+There is a list of organisations who can help you at the bottom of this page.

 Take time for yourself: It’s important to take some time for yourself, even if it’s just a few minutes each day.
 Try to do something you enjoy, like reading a book or taking a bath, and continue to engage in the hobbies you most enjoy.